-Welcome to the NewYork-Presbyterian Hospital fellowship in maternal-fetal medicine.
-This is a comprehensive fellowship program in which trainees will be exposed to the breadth and depth of this subspecialty, as the program at Columbia University has specialists in all aspects of maternal-fetal medicine, including maternal complications of pregnancy, obstetric complications, fetal diagnosis and therapy, genetics, and clinical, basic science, and translational research.
+The Maternal Fetal Medicine (MFM) Fellowship at NewYork-Presbyterian Hospital/Columbia University Medical Center (CUMC) is a comprehensive program which exposes trainees to all aspects of this sub-specialty, including maternal complications of pregnancy, obstetric complications, fetal diagnosis and therapy, genetics, and clinical, basic science, and translational research.

 One of the largest programs in the country, the MFM Fellowship trains specialists to provide care and consultation for patients with obstetric, medical, and surgical complications during pregnancy.
 Fellows are trained to assess and treat the maternal and fetal effects of these disorders and to manage pregnancies complicated by primary fetal conditions, including structural and functional abnormalities, or primary maternal conditions, including complex maternal cardiac disease and placenta accreta.

 Fellows learn high‐risk pregnancy management through a combination of didactic lectures and conferences given by MFM, human genetics, neonatology, pathology, and anesthesiology faculty.
 Fellows also obtain significant hands‐on experience and the opportunity to make independent decisions, in outpatient and inpatient settings, under the guidance of MFM faculty members.